How NumeralQ Estimates Home Improvement Costs

 4. Service-Specific Pricing Models

-• Square-foot based (roofing, siding): base price per sq ft × typical home square footage × city multiplier.
+• Square-foot based (roofing, siding, exterior painting): base price per sq ft × typical home square footage × city multiplier.
 Typical size defaults are used for the overview range; the calculator adjusts for your specific project size.

-• Per-unit based (windows): installed price per window × typical count (12 windows) × city multiplier.
+• Per-unit based (windows): installed price per window × typical count × city multiplier.

-• Project-based (kitchen remodel, bathroom remodel, HVAC, deck): a project range in dollars × city multiplier.
+• Project-based (HVAC, heat pumps, furnaces, solar panels, kitchen remodel, bathroom remodel, deck, insulation, basement finishing, garage conversion, flooring, interior painting, concrete, fencing, and others): a project range in dollars × city multiplier.
 These services have more variation by scope, which is reflected in the width of the low–high range.

-Each material category within a service (e.g., asphalt shingles vs. metal roofing) has its own low–high range, reflecting both material cost differences and typical installation complexity differences.
+Each material category within a service (e.g., asphalt shingles vs. metal roofing, or stock vs. custom cabinets) has its own low–high range, reflecting both material cost differences and typical installation complexity differences.

 Base pricing ranges are reviewed quarterly.
 City multipliers are reviewed annually, or sooner when significant market disruptions occur (major material cost events, labor market shifts).
 All pages show the most recent data update date in the trust strip and footer.